jackrechsteiner/jackrechsteiner.github.io/_pages/cv.md

 Experience
 ======

-* MSU LiLAC Teaching Assistant: January 2022 to present
-  * Assisted in the teaching and grading of 70+ students in LIN401 – Introduction to Linguistics.

 * MI Diaries Research Assistant: November 2020 to present
   * [MI Diaries](http://www.mi-diaries.org) is a project of the MSU Sociolinguistics Lab
   * Duties included:
     * Transcribing audio diary entries to be compliant with Forced Alignment & Vowel Extraction software.
     * Participating in sessions related to recruitment, engagement, and brand management.
+    * Mentoring and managing 5 Research Experiences for Undergraduate students.

+* MSU LiLAC Assistant Instructor: May 2022 to July 2022
+  * Created lesson materials, led class sessions, and graded assignment for 15+ students in LIN225 – Language and Gender.

+* MSU LiLAC Teaching Assistant: January 2022 to May 2022
+  * Assisted in the teaching and grading of 70+ students in LIN401 – Introduction to Linguistics.

 * HR Data Specialist: June 2019 - August 2021
   * Worked in the Residential and Hospitality Services department of MSU